Robson-Ali/alx-zero_day/README.md

-my read me is up to date
+my read me is updated.